How to buy African Gold (A1G) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-African Gold Limited is an other industrial metals & mining business based in Australia.
-African Gold shares (A1G) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-African Gold has a market cap (total outstanding shares value) of $21.3 million.
+African Gold is an other industrial metals & mining business based in Australia.
+African Gold shares (A1G) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+African Gold has a market cap (total outstanding shares value) of $11.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in African Gold